biswa380/sparkai/README.md

 # Other Algorithms

-This project has set of examples for classification, regression and recommender system.
+This project has set of examples for classification, regression and recommender system. "# SparkLiquid"